-A child care parent handbook is the foundation of parent–staff communication and alignment.
-It should lay out all of the information parents need to establish a common understanding that keeps your child care running smoothly.
+A preschool parent handbook is the foundation of parent–staff communication.
+A good handbook should lay out all the information parents need to establish a common understanding that keeps your child care running smoothly.

 For more ideas on what to include in your family handbook, check out our free templates!

 What to add to your preschool parent handbook

 - 8. Sick days and schedule interruptions

 - 10. Codes of conduct and discipline procedures